Local distinguishability of five orthogonal product states on bipartite and tripartite quantum systems: Local distinguishability of five bipartite orthogonal product states

 In this section, we analyze the distinguishability of five bipartite OPSs, where any two states are orthogonal only on one subsystem.
 Indeed, five bipartite OPSs exactly have ten pairwise orthogonal relations if any two of these states are orthogonal only on one subsystem.
 Clearly, the local distinguishability of five bipartite OPSs with the vector of the numbers of pairwise orthogonality relations, $(a,b)$, is invariant under interchange of parties.
 Thus, we only need to consider one case of the vectors of the numbers of pairwise orthogonality relations $(a,b)$ and $(b,a)$ for five bipartite OPSs.

 For the structures of five bipartite OPSs, we divide them into six categories according to the vectors of the numbers of pairwise orthogonal relations, i.e., $(10,\,0)$, $(9,\,1)$, $(8,\,2)$, $(7,\,3)$, $(6,\,4)$ and $(5,\,5)$.
-For a set of five bipartite OPSs, the vector of the numbers of pairwise orthogonal relations $(10,\,0)$ means that all these five OPSs are orthogonal only on one side.
+For a set of five bipartite OPSs, the vector of the numbers of pairwise orthogonal relations $(10,\,0)$ means that all these five OPSs are orthogonal only on one subsystem.
 Therefore, any five bipartite OPSs with the vector of the numbers of pairwise orthogonal relations $(10,\,0)$ can be locally distinguished.
 Now, we consider the local distinguishability of five bipartite OPSs with the vectors of the numbers of pairwise orthogonal relations $(9,\,1)$, $(8,\,2)$, $(7,\,3)$, $(6,\,4)$ and $(5,\,5)$.
+All feasible orthogonal graphs for categories $(9,\,1)$, $(8,\,2)$, $(7,\,3)$, $(6,\,4)$ and $(5,\,5)$ are given in Figs. \ref{fig2}-\ref{fig5}.
+It should be noted that we have omitted graphs which are the same as the graphs shown under interchange of parties as clearly those cases will follow the same line of reasoning.

-\begin{theorem} Five bipartite OPSs with the vector of the numbers of pairwise orthogonal relations $(9,\,1)$, $(8,\,2)$, $(7,\,3)$ or $(6,\,4)$ can be perfectly distinguished by LOCC. \end{theorem} \begin{proof} We provide separate proofs for each category.
+\begin{theorem} Five bipartite OPSs, any two of which are orthogonal only on one subsystem, can be perfectly distinguished by LOCC except all vertices $v_{j}$ in their orthogonality graph satisfy $deg_{1}(v_{j})=deg_{2}(v_{j})=2$ for $j=1,\,2,\,\ldots,\,5$. \end{theorem}

+In fact, among all feasible orthogonality graphs of five bipartite OPSs, only orthogonality graph (5-4) in Fig. 5 satisfies $deg_{1}(v_{j})=deg_{2}(v_{j})=2$ for $j=1,\,2,\,\ldots,\,5$.
+Therefore, five bipartite OPSs corresponding to any other case are locally distinguishable.
+The proof of Theorem~\ref{theorem1} is given in Appendix \ref{app1}.

+Next, we give a detailed discussion for five bipartite OPSs with orthogonality graph (5-4) as shown in Fig. \ref{fig5}.